-Tatsuya Yamashita^{1,2}, Kouki Nio2, Kazuki Nagai2, Taro Yamashita2, Shuichi Kaneko2 1 Advanced preventive medical sciences research center, Kanazawa University 2 Department of Gastroenterology, Kanazawa University Hospital
+Tatsuya Yamashita^{1,2}, Kouki Nio2, Kazuki Nagai2, Taro Yamashita2, Shuichi Kaneko2

+- 1 Advanced preventive medical sciences research center, Kanazawa University - 2 Department of Gastroenterology, Kanazawa University Hospital

 We have isolated, and identified cancer stem cells (CSCs), which have played an essential role in the development, proliferation, and distant metastasis of hepatocellular carcinoma (HCC) and have identified the relationship between the diversity of CSCs and malignant progression in HCC.
 CSCs are present in the invasion frontier and are associated with a variety of stromal cells.
 It is believed that this tumor microenvironment is created to respond to external and internal stresses such as cancer immunity or anticancer drugs.
 This study aims to elucidate the tumor microenvironment induced by CSCs and identify new therapeutic targets in HCC.
-Since chemokines play an essential role in cancer immunosuppression induced by CSCs and chemokines.
+Since chemokines play an essential role in cancer immunosuppression that promotes CSCs in the tumor microenvironment, we examined the cancer immunosuppression induced by CSCs and chemokines.
 We found chemokine (C-C motif) ligand 20 (CCL20) as one of the cytokines through stem-cell-related gene expression analysis in the human HCC tissues.
 Serum CCL20 was related to prognosis, suggesting that it could be a biomarker.
 In the tissue immunostaining, the CCL20 receptor, CCR6, was expressed in the tumor's stroma cells.
-High CCL20 expression was related to the tumor microenvironment to promote cancer progression in HCC.
-The CCL20-CCR6 axis is related to the tumor microenvironment to promote cancer progression in HCC.
+High CCL20 expression was related to the enrichment of EpCAM-positive CSCs.
+In the animal and cell culture model, we found the CCL20-CCR6 axis is related to the tumor microenvironment to promote cancer progression in HCC.
 The CCL20-CCR6 axis could be a potential therapeutic target.